 The Liquor and Gambling Commissioner will only grant an application for a new gaming machine licence if they're satisfied that to do so is in the community interest.

 All applicants for a new gaming machine licence must complete and submit a community impact assessment.

 What you'll need

-- a company
+- a gaming machine technician.

-- a copy of the partnership agreement
+- a certificate of incorporation for the association

-- a copy of the relevant trust deed.
+- a copy of the association's constitution.

 Identifying positions of authority